johnkerl/miller/docs6/src/new-in-miller-6.md

 ## Changes from Miller 5

+The following differences are rather technical.
+If they don't sound familiar to you, not to worry!
+Most users won't be affected by the (relatively minor) changes between Miller 5 and Miller 6.

 * Line endings: The `--auto` flag is now ignored.
 Before, if a file had CR/LF (Windows-style) line endings on input (on any platform), it would have the same on output; likewise, LF (Unix-style) line endings.
 Now, files with CR/LF or LF line endings are processed on any platform, but the output line-ending is for the platform.
 E.g. reading CR/LF files on Linux will now produce LF output.
 * Since IFS and IPS can be regular expressions now, if your `IFS` or `IPS` is a `.` (which is a regular-expression metacharacter) you can either use `--ifs '\.'` or `--ifs . --no-ifs-regex` (and similarly for `IPS`).
 Please see the section on [multi-character and regular-expression separators](reference-main-separators.md#multi-character-and-regular-expression-separators).
 * JSON formatting: